CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

     from ansible.module_utils.aci.plugins.module_utils.aci import ACIModule, aci_argument_spec
     from ansible.module_utils.basic import AnsibleModule

-**ansible.module_utils.aci** is used to import the super class ACIModule and the aci_argument_spec definition from the library aci.py in module_utils directory we mentioned earlier.
-ACIModule is imported because it has basic functions to make API requests and other capabilities that allows our modules to manipulate objects.
+**ansible.module_utils.aci** is used to import the superclass ACIModule and the aci_argument_spec definition from the library aci.py in the module_utils directory we mentioned earlier.
+ACIModule is imported because it has basic functions to make API requests and other capabilities that allow our modules to manipulate objects.
 The aci.py library also contains a generic argument definition called **aci_argument_spec**.
 It is used by all the modules and allows them to accept shared parameters such as username and password.

-Similarly, the AnsibleModule is imported which contains common code for quickly building an ansible module in Python.
+Similarly, the AnsibleModule is imported, which contains common code for quickly building an Ansible module in Python.

 Defining the argument_spec variable
 -----------------------------------
-**argument_spec** variable is based on **aci_argument_spec** and allows a module to accept additional parameters from the user specific to the module.
+The **argument_spec** variable is based on **aci_argument_spec** and allows a module to accept additional parameters from the user specific to the module.
 The first line in the block adds the standard connection parameters to the module.
 After that, the next section will update the ``argument_spec`` dictionary with module-specific parameters.
 The module-specific parameters should include:

 * the object_id (usually the name)
 * the configurable properties of the object
 * the object_id of each parent up to the root (usually the name)
-* The child classes that have a 1-to-1 relationship with the main object don't need their own dedicated module and can be incorporate into the parent module.
+* The child classes that have a 1-to-1 relationship with the main object don't need their own dedicated module and can be incorporated into the parent module.
 If the relationship is 1-to-many/many-to-many, this child class will need a dedicated module.
 * the state

-  + ``state: absent`` to ensure object does not exist
+  + ``state: absent`` to ensure the object does not exist
   + ``state: present`` to ensure the object and configs exist; this is also the default
-  + ``state: query`` to retrieve information about a sepcific object or all objects of the class
+  + ``state: query`` to retrieve information about a specific object or all objects of the class

 .. code-block:: python